Honey Bees in Chimney

 When removing “honeybees in chimney” we aim to remove all the bees alive, the comb, the honey and the bees wax.
 We have not yet needed to dismantle a chimney to do this – not saying we haven’t felt like using a stick of dynamite on the odd occasion, or that it maybe necessary to do sometime in the future, but for now we have not had to dismantle a chimney.

 We are able to reinstate this at the end of the job providing we have time, but ideally it is better that you have the chimney properly inspected and repaired by a chimney sweep, usually if part of the flaunching is in disrepair then the rest of the flaunching also needs removing and reinstating.
+Very often the pots should be changed at the same time, despite them appearing to be in good condition on removal and reinstatement, they can often crack over the next 12 months or so.
+A good test for this is to give it a tap and listen to it, it should have a clear crisp bell sound.

 For further information on bee removal and relocation please use the contact form in the side bar or call 02922 401649 to speak to someone local who knows all about it.